n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

-The most significant distinction between the shaping models is that the sequence of "Halant" and consonant glyphs required to suppress the inherent vowel (and, for the shaping engine's purposes, to trigger shaping features) was swapped when migrating from `<deva>` to `<dev2>`.
+The most significant distinction between the shaping models is that the sequence of "Halant" and consonant glyphs required to suppress the inherent vowel (and, for the shaping engine's purposes, to trigger shaping features) was altered when migrating from `<deva>` to `<dev2>`.

-Specifically, the inherent vowel of a consonant in a run of `<deva>` text was suppressed by the sequence "Halant,_Consonant_".
-In `<dev2>` text, as described above in this document, the correct sequence is "_Consonant_,Halant".
+Specifically, the inherent vowel of a consonant in a run of `<deva>` text was suppressed by the sequence "_Consonant_,Halant" in all pre-base and post-base positions.

-Consequently, in `<deva>` text, a "Reph" substitution was triggered by a syllable-initial "Halant,Ra" sequence.
-In `<dev2>` text, the sequence must be "Ra,Halant".

-Similarly, in `<deva>` text, a pre-base half-form or consonant-conjunct substitution was triggered by "Halant,_Consonant_,_Consonant_".
-In `<dev2>` text, the sequence must be "_Consonant_,Halant,_Consonant_".
+In `<dev2>` text, as described above in this document, the correct sequence is "_Consonant_,Halant" for pre-base consonants, but "Halant,_Consonant_" for post-base consonants.

+The change significantly simplifies the regular expressions needed to match valid syllables.
+The `<dev2>` syllable

+	Pre-baseC Halant Pre-baseC Halant BaseC Halant Post-baseC

+would have been written for `<deva>` shaping as

+	Pre-baseC Halant Pre-baseC Halant BaseC Post-baseC Halant

+In addition, the change allows shaping engines to dispense with several reordering issues.

 ### Advice for handling fonts with `<deva>` features only ###

-Shaping engines may choose to match "Halant,_Consonant_" sequences in order to apply GSUB substitutions when it is known that the font in use supports only the `<deva>` shaping model.
+Shaping engines may choose to match post-base "_Consonant_,Halant" sequences in order to apply GSUB substitutions when it is known that the font in use supports only the `<deva>` shaping model.

 ### Advice for handling text runs composed in `<deva>` format ###

-Shaping engines may choose to match "Halant,_Consonant_" sequences for GSUB substitutions or to reorder them to "_Consonant_,Halant" when processing text runs that are tagged with the `<deva>` script tag and it is known that the font in use supports only the `<dev2>` shaping model.
+Shaping engines may choose to match post-base "_Consonant_,Halant" sequences for GSUB substitutions or to reorder them to "Halant,_Consonant_" when processing text runs that are tagged with the `<deva>` script tag and it is known that the font in use supports only the `<dev2>` shaping model.